vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

 to `STOPPED` or `EXPIRED`.

 ## Can a user cancel the agreement through the Vipps app?
-No, the user needs to contact the Merchant which can then cancel or modify the agreement as they see fit.
+No, the user needs to contact the merchant which can then cancel or modify the agreement as they see fit.

+There is a link in Vipps to "my page" on the merchant's website, where the user can manage the agreement.

 Users may want to make other changes to the Agreement than to simply cancel it.
 A subscription may be paused for a period, it may be changed to a lower